boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/map.md

 This option allows you to customize the map marker color individually based on the selected column values.

-For example, if you have three types of signal strength options in your data and you want to display marker colors based on the three types.
-You can select the `Signal Strength` column in the based selection and then assign a color for each type of signal strength option.
+For example, if you have three types of signal strength options in your data and you want to display marker colors based on the three types, you can select the `Signal Strength` column in the based selection and then assign a color for each type of signal strength option.

 ![Individual Marker settings](/static/assets/visualizing-data/visualization-widgets/images/map/map-individualcolor-settings.png)